 - Guard dog – and by “guard” it could just be your ankle-biting little dog with the big bark!

 You will have to decide if you are more likely to keep a key or remember a combo.

 Protect the tack room:

-*Word of Caution* If you lock up your horse’s vet kit, be sure and tell the farm owner your combo so any emergencies can be attended to.
+*Word of Caution* If you lock up your horse’s vet kit, be sure and tell the farm owner your combo or key location so any emergencies can be attended to.